COSC481W-2023Fall/planned-out/README.md

-# Plan-It-Out
+# Planned-Out

 Planner/Scheduling app for you and your friends!

 ## Description

-Lets Plan-It-Out with our awesome planner/scheduling app!
+Things are Planned-Out with our awesome planner/scheduling app!
 Get stuff done, and let your friends know when you're free to game!

 ## Brought to you by ...
 Team Whatever: